briangu/parallac.js/README.md

 Try it!
 -

-start the Parallac cluster (servers):
+Start the Parallac cluster (servers):
 --

 server 1